 The eCB-induced modulation of stress-related behaviors appears to be mediated, at least in part, through the regulation of the serotoninergic system.

 Endocannabinoids were even found as crucial in the area of the brain that releases serotonin in response to stress:

-The glucocorticoid-induced inhibition of glutamatergic transmission was mediated by the activation of postsynaptic G-protein-coupled receptors and signalled by retrograde endocannabinoid (eCB) messengers
+The glucocorticoid-induced inhibition of glutamatergic transmission was mediated by the activation of postsynaptic G-protein-coupled receptors and signaled by retrograde endocannabinoid (eCB) messengers